callendeprieto/linelists/README.md

 # linelists
 linelists for synple/synspec

-Requires a posix shell, the Gnu fortran compiler and the Gnu data language (gdl)
+Requires a posix shell, wget, the Gnu fortran compiler and the Gnu data language (gdl)